26.2 The Marathon Training Website

 '26.2' - The Marathon Training Website:

-Are you running a marathon this Fall?
+Are you running a marathon this year?
 Download our free "Marathon Race Strategies" report and improve your performance!

 Why do some people seem to complete the marathon distance comfortably while others struggle through the last 10 miles?
-There is no simple answer to this question but there are several things you can do to make sure you are as well prepared as possible for the race...
+There is no simple answer to this question but there are several things you can do to make sure you run the race as well as possible...

 Don’t Over-train